-MoDOT had 35 backing incidents in the first quarter of 2021.
-This was a 67% increase in backing incidents from the same time in last year.
+MoDOT had 56 backing incidents in the first two quarters of 2021.
+This was a 17% increase in backing incidents from the same time in last year.
 Backing incidents can cause property damage, injuries and death.
 Improvement strategies include parking to avoid backing, good planning, always using a spotter, doing a thorough circle check of the area and the implantation of Geotab devices in all snow vehicles to assist with data collection.

-There were 31 employees who received medical attention for slips, trips and falls during the first quarter of 2021, which is a 9% decrease from the first quarter of 2020.
-Improvement strategies include being aware of surroundings, keeping work areas organized, looking out for each other by pointing out hazards on the job that may be hidden and wearing the proper PPE for conditions.
+There were 53 employees who received medical attention for slips, trips and falls during the first two quarters of 2021, which is a 12% decrease from the first two quarters of 2020.
+Improvement strategies include being aware of surroundings, keeping work areas organized, looking out for each other by pointing out hazards on the job that may be hidden and wearing the proper personal protective equipment for conditions.

-During the first quarter of 2021, 23 MoDOT employees received medical attention for sprains and strains.
-This is a 12% decrease from the first quarter last year.
+During the first two quarters of 2021, 42 MoDOT employees received medical attention for sprains and strains.
+This is a 13% decrease from the first two quarters last year.
 Improvement strategies include implementation of a statewide stretch and flex program, asking for help when lifting and using proper lifting technique like those taught during Gear Up.